TOP/UPDATES/FOUR PILLARS/CINEMA+TV/GAMES/MANGA+ANIME/MUSIC/WRITINGS/FAQ/LINKS

 *NotEntirelySure: Cool little channel of challenge runs of difficult games and crazy ROM hacks.

-Pearl | ASE-PRL: A friend of mine who makes good videeos about various arcade and doujin games, mostly shmups.
+*Pearl | ASE-PRL: A friend of mine who makes good videos about various arcade and doujin games, mostly shmups.

-PigeonVoyageur: Primarily a channel that aims to showcase hidden gems in the endless rabbit hole that is Touhou fangames.
+*PigeonVoyageur: Primarily a channel that aims to showcase hidden gems in the endless rabbit hole that is Touhou fangames.
+I know the owner of the channel and he's a good dude.

-prayerchum: YouTube channel of chumlum, the author of the chum the bullet blog from the Personal section.
+*prayerchum: YouTube channel of chumlum, the author of the chum the bullet blog from the personal section.

 *Saint: A strange alien of a man who plays games from other dimensions.